 Staff will record any offence on SIMS, our school information management system.
-This will be in the form of a penalty point.
+This will be a penalty point.
 Staff will enter penalty points using SIMS following the codes below.
 Additional notes can be made and attached to the penalty point if required.
+Staff should issue a consequence for pupils in addition to the penalty point for homework offences, disruption and repeated breaches